Following are products I have bought and trained and raced with extensively, most for years.

 If I don’t love it, it’s not here.

-While some are affiliate links, and all are my wholehearted, honest favorites.
+While some are affiliate links, all are my wholehearted, honest favorites.

 I’d love to hear your thoughts – especially if you disagree or don’t like anything below.
 We’re all different!